RHI costs and earnings

 Want to know whether the Renewable Heat Incentive (RHI) will pay out enough money to make it worth your while to switch from a fossil-fuel heating system to renewable heating?

-To make it easy for you, we've collated all the information you need about RHI to provide you with a rough idea of how much renewable heating will cost and how much money you could receive from RHI payments.
+We've collated all the information you need about RHI, to give you a rough idea of how much renewable heating will cost and how much money you could receive from RHI payments.

-The upfront costs to install renewable heating technology can range from around £4,000 for solar water heating, up to around £18,000 for a ground source heat pump.
+The upfront costs to install renewable heating technology can range from around £4,000 to £5,000 for solar water heating, up to around £14,000 to £19,000 for a ground-source heat pump.
 But, after seven years of receiving RHI payments, a combination of these plus savings on your heating bills should see you making back a good chunk – or in some cases all – of the initial investment.

-RHI - how much will I get?
+RHI payments – how much will I get?

 Installation costs vs RHI payments

-|Estimated RHI payments over seven years
+Total RHI payments over seven years

-|Solar thermal panels||£3,000-£5,000||£1,217||£1,942||£2,800|
+|Solar thermal panelsb||£4,000-£5,000||£1,296||£2,068||£2,981|

 The Department for Business, Energy and Industrial Strategy (BEIS) also has its own .
 You can enter specific details about your property to find out a rough idea of what you could earn by installing one of the four types of eligible RHI technologies.

-The rates for domestic RHI tariffs for applications submitted between 1 April 2018 and 30 June 2018 are:
+The rates for domestic RHI tariffs for applications submitted between 1 April 2020 and 30 September 2020 are:

 All domestic RHI payments are tax-free.